Skip to content

 Income Outlook for Doctorate Holders in Massachusetts

 While earning a PhD or professional doctorate in Massachusetts requires a significant investment of both time and money, the long-term benefits make it all worth it.
-Along with excelling in your field, the U.S. Bureau of Labor Statistics shows that the average PhD or doctorate degree holder earns a median weekly rate of $1,909.
-This is 30% more than bachelor’s degree holders, who earn a weekly average of $1,334 and master’s degree holders, who earn $1,574.
+Along with excelling in your field, the U.S. Bureau of Labor Statistics shows that the average PhD or doctorate degree holder earns a median weekly rate of $2,109.
+This is 34% more than bachelor’s degree holders who earn $1,493/week and 19% more than master’s degree holders who earn $1,737/week.
 Some career fields, including being an economist, human resource executive, professor, or nurse practitioner, yield higher earnings.
 For Massachusetts specifically, a professional with a doctorate living and working in Boston averages $151,830 per year.

 Study the table below to learn about earning potential for popular careers requiring a doctorate or PhD degree.